kiranadh1452/flappy-bird/README.md

 Flappy Bird Game using HTML, CSS and Vanilla JS.

-css files : inside the 'css' folder <br>
+CSS files : inside the 'css' folder <br>
-js files  : inside the 'src' folder <br>
+JS files  : inside the 'src' folder <br>
-images and audio : inside the 'assets' folder
+Images and Audio : inside the 'assets' folder

+> Control <br> Use space to jump or click on the screen to jump